2019-20 College football bowl schedule, scores, TV listings, matchup information | NCAA.com

-College football bowl season is here.
-The complete 2019-20 college football bowl game schedule has its matchups.
-Below, find the locations, bowl schedule, date, times and TV channels for every game.
+The 2019-20 college football bowl season is here.
+Below, you will find the locations, bowl schedule, date, times, and TV channels for every game.

-The first college football bowl games of the 2019-20 season were on Dec.
-20. Games continue into January 2020 through the College Football Playoff.
-The College Football Playoff teams were announced on Sunday, Dec.
-8: LSU, Ohio State, Clemson and Oklahoma.
+Bowl games continue into January 2020 with the national championship game Jan.
+13 between No. 1 LSU and No. 3 Clemson.

 We'll update this article with scores, links to live statistics, every matchup and final results throughout the entire bowl season.